604 Curriculum Development

 A. The Board is responsible for matters relating to the operation of the Spirit Lake Community School District.

 B. The responsibility for the selection of instructional materials is delegated to the professionally trained and licensed employees of the school system.
-For the purpose of this rule the term “instructional materials” includes printed and nonprinted materials (not equipment), whether considered classroom materials or media center materials.

-D. If the Board appoints an ad hoc committee to make recommendations on the selection of instructional materials, the ad hoc committee is formed and appointed in compliance with the Board policy.
+E. If the Board appoints an ad hoc committee to make recommendations on the selection of instructional materials, the ad hoc committee is formed and appointed in compliance with the Board policy.

 1. The superintendent will inform the committee as to their role and responsibility in the process.

-2. The following statement will be provided to the ad hoc committee members: “Bear in mind the principles of the freedom to learn and to read and base your decision on these broad principles rather than on defense of individual materials.
+“Bear in mind the principles of the freedom to learn and to read and base your decision on these broad principles rather than on defense of individual materials.
 Freedom of inquiry is vital to education in a democracy.
 Study thoroughly all materials referred to you and read available reviews.
 The general acceptance of the materials should be checked by consulting standard evaluation aids and local holdings in other schools.
 Passages or parts should not be pulled out of context.
 The values and faults should be weighed against each other and the opinions based on the material as a whole.
-Your report, presenting both majority and minority opinions, will be presented by the principal to the complainant at the conclusion of our discussion of the questioned material.”
+Your report, presenting both majority and minority opinions, will be presented by the principal, or principal’s designee, to the complainant at the conclusion of our discussion of the questioned material.”

 G. Controversial issues materials will be directed toward maintaining a balanced collection representing various views.